NASA-IMPACT/veda-odd/docs/fy26-roadmap.md

 ![Services for CMR Granules](./category1-granules.svg)

-## Roadmap 1: Services for CMR Granules
+## Roadmap for Service Category 1: Services for CMR Granules

 ### Access
 *N/A*